li3zhen1/sociolinguistics-greeting-analysis/documents/Zhen_LING_Transformations_in_Chinese_Greeting_Expressions.typ

   - The movie names are only fuzzy matched in the search box of SrtKu.
 Some manual work is needed to remove the wrong matches.

+  - Due to limited time, the data cleaning process was conducted with a basic approach.
+This might have led to the inadvertent inclusion of some non-Chinese movies in the dataset.

 + Run `clean.ipynb` to clean the downloaded subtitles.

 + Run `encoding.ipynb` to convert the subtitles from `UTF-8 with BOM` / `GB2312` to `UTF-8` encoding.